mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 #### Strings

-The standard library package `strings` provides many functions for operating on strings.
+The standard library package `strings` provides functions for operating on strings.
 The code below demonstrates many of them.

 ```go